-The Peace and Conflict Studies Department at Swarthmore College provides students with the opportunity to examine conflict in various forms and at levels stretching from the interpersonal to the global.
+The Department of Peace and Conflict Studies at Swarthmore College provides students with the opportunity to examine conflict in various forms and at levels stretching from the interpersonal to the global.
 The multidisciplinary curriculum explores the causes, practice, and consequences of collective violence as well as peaceful or nonviolent methods of dealing with conflict.

 Students who major or minor in Peace and Conflict Studies at Swarthmore will be able to: